Carn Mor

 The line of the Ladder Hills travel from the Lecht north-eastwards above Glenlivet, with Carn Mor being the highest point on this range.
 With Carn Mor's summit being just over 150m above the Lecht Ski Centre, most people will head up the hill from there, but this is a rather tedious hike over featureless terrain.

-This route which starts from The Scalan in Glenlivet and heads over Carn Mor and the high ground of the Ladder Hills to The Lecht add interest with visiting some interesting remnants past lives and histories.
+This route, which starts from The Scalan in Glenlivet and heads over Carn Mor and the high ground of the Ladder Hills to The Lecht, adds interest by visiting some lonely remnants of past lives and histories.

 Route map